 Restaurant marketing: 10 ideas for how to promote your restaurant business

-In the increasingly crowded restaurant you need to know how to stand out.
+In the increasingly crowded restaurant industry you need to know how to stand out.
 Below, we break down the best marketing strategies for small restaurants

 According to the British Retail Consortium, 2019 was the worst year on record for the high street, with sales falling for the first time since 1995.